 Andrew Weber, former Texas First Assistant Attorney General to Attorney General, now Texas Governor Greg Abbott, is a partner at Kelly Hart & Hallman LLP.
-Weber chairs the firm’s Public Law practice group, assisting all other practice groups whose clients need assistance navigating the intersection of law, policy, and politics at the Legislature and before State agencies..
+Mr. Weber chairs the firm’s Public Law practice group, assisting all other practice groups whose clients need assistance navigating the intersection of law, policy, and politics at the Legislature and before State agencies..

-When Governor Abbott, then Texas Attorney General, promoted Andrew Weber to First Assistant in 2008, he explained “An outstanding lawyer and experienced manager, Andrew Weber is uniquely qualified to serve as First Assistant Attorney General.
+When Governor Abbott, then Texas Attorney General, promoted Mr. Weber to First Assistant in 2008, he explained “An outstanding lawyer and experienced manager, Andrew Weber is uniquely qualified to serve as First Assistant Attorney General.
 Andrew is a legal scholar who brings a wealth of public service and private sector expertise to his new leadership role.
 After more than a year as the Deputy Attorney General for Legal Counsel and seven years at the Texas Supreme Court, including four years as the high court’s chief administrator, Andrew is well prepared to help lead the Office of the Attorney General.”

-Kelly Hart welcomed Weber back to the firm in 2010 to create and chair the firm’s Public Law practice group.
+Kelly Hart welcomed Mr. Weber back to the firm in 2010 to create and chair the firm’s Public Law practice group.

 Mr. Weber received his undergraduate degree in Criminal Justice from SMU in Dallas.
-Weber graduated, magna cum laude, from Baylor Law School, where he served as the Symposium Editor of the Baylor Law Review and a member of the Order of the Barristers.
+He graduated, magna cum laude, from Baylor Law School, where he served as the Symposium Editor of the Baylor Law Review and a member of the Order of the Barristers.
 In addition to his service at the Office of Attorney General, Mr. Weber has served as Briefing Attorney to then-Justice Greg Abbott, Staff Attorney to then-Justice Priscilla Owen, and Clerk of the Texas Supreme Court.

 Experience and highlights

-Government Law: As a Texas Supreme Court law clerk and staff attorney, Weber assisted in drafting opinions and divining legislative intent.
+Government Law: As a Texas Supreme Court law clerk and staff attorney, Mr. Weber assisted in drafting opinions and divining legislative intent.
 As Clerk of the Court, he and his staff provided the Court’s public face, fielding calls and processing myriad motions on the Court’s behalf, and speaking at CLEs throughout Texas.

-As Deputy Attorney General for Legal Counsel, Weber served as general counsel to Attorney General Abbott and managed 6 divisions, including opinions, open records, and public finance.
-As First Assistant Attorney General, Andrew continued to provide legal counsel to Attorney General Abbott, and managed day-to-day operations of all 4,000 employees (700-attorney) in the Office of the Attorney General.
-Andrew also worked with other elected officials and state agencies executives and general counsels, to resolve or litigate complex legal disputes, including those (1) between private parties and the State, (2) between state agencies, (3) between the State and other states, and (4) between the State and the federal government.
+As Deputy Attorney General for Legal Counsel, Mr. Weber served as general counsel to Attorney General Abbott and managed 6 divisions, including opinions, open records, and public finance.
+As First Assistant Attorney General, he continued to provide legal counsel to Attorney General Abbott, and managed day-to-day operations of all 4,000 employees (700-attorney) in the Office of the Attorney General.
+Mr. Weber also worked with other elected officials and state agencies executives and general counsels, to resolve or litigate complex legal disputes, including those (1) between private parties and the State, (2) between state agencies, (3) between the State and other states, and (4) between the State and the federal government.